-Figure 55 gives an overview of an advanced bidirectional scenario, where a client application establishes two separate connections to a server application.
+Figure 53 gives an overview of an advanced bidirectional scenario, where a client application establishes two separate connections to a server application.
 In this scenario, the server has to figure out which connection to use for the callback.

-Figure 55 Advanced Bidirectional GIOP Scenario
+Figure 53: Advanced Bidirectional GIOP Scenario

-Multiple endpoints

-The main difference between this advanced bidirectional scenario, Figure 55, and the basic bidirectional scenario, Figure 54 on page 340, is that the advanced scenario features multiple endpoints, as follows:

-• Server-side endpoints-POA_J and POA_K.
+Multiple endpoints The main difference between this advanced bidirectional scenario, Figure 53, and the basic bidirectional scenario, Figure 52 on page 711, is that the advanced scenario features multiple endpoints, as follows: Server-side endpoints-POA_J and POA_K.
 The POA_J endpoint has its policies set so that it accepts insecure connections from clients.
 The POA_K endpoint has its policies set so that it requires secure connections from clients.

-• Client-side endpoints-POA_A, POA_B and POA_C, of which only POA_B and POA_C can accept callbacks (their BidirectionalExportPolicy is set to ALLOW).
+Client-side endpoints-POA_A, POA_B and POA_C, of which only POA_B and POA_C can accept callbacks (their BidirectionalExportPolicy is set to ALLOW).
 POA_B is configured to accept only insecure callbacks.
 POA_C is configured to accept only secure callbacks.

-Multiple connections

-Because of the different security policies required by POA_J and POA_K in Figure 55, it is possible for one client application to establish multiple connections to the same server.
-For example, the client might establish an insecure connection to object J1 in POA J, and a secure connection to object K1 in POA K.

-Bidirectional offer phase

-The offer phase occurs whenever the client opens a connection to the server.
-In Figure 55, two offers are made:

-- Connection to the object, J1-an insecure connection is made to the POA_J endpoint, which activates object J1.
-In the first request message over this connection, the client includes a GIOP::BI_DIR_GIOP_OFFER service context containing a list of the client endpoints that support insecure callbacks: that is, BiDirId B. - Connection to the object, K1-a secure connection is made to the POA_K endpoint, which activates object K1.
-Similarly to the first connection, the client includes a GIOP::BI_DIR_GIOP_OFFER service context containing a list of the client endpoints that support secure callbacks: that is, BiDirId_C.
+Multiple connections Because of the different security policies required by $POA_J$ and $POA_K$ in Figure 53, it is possible for one client application to establish multiple connections to the same server.
+For example, the client might establish an insecure connection to object J1 in $POA_J$ , and a secure connection to object K1 in $POA_K$ .
+Bidirectional offer phase The offer phase occurs whenever the client opens a connection to the server.
+In Figure 53, two offers are made: Connection to the object, J1-an insecure connection is made to the POA_J endpoint, which activates object J1.
+In the first request message over this connection, the client includes a GIOP::BI_DIR_GIOP_OFFER service context containing a list of the client endpoints that support insecure callbacks: that is, BiDirId_B.
+Connection to the object, K1-a secure connection is made to the POA_K endpoint, which activates object K1.
+Similarly to the first connection, the client includes a GIOP::BI_DIR_GIOP_OFFER service context containing a list of the client support is connection, the client includes a GIOP::BI_DIR_GIOP_OFFER service context containing a list of the client support secure callbacks: that is, BiDirId_C.